Bernardo-MG/spring-mvc-thymeleaf-maven-archetype/src/main/resources/archetype-resources/readme.md

 The project by default comes with a useful series of features:

-- Preconfigured POM to begin developing a new library fast.
+- Preconfigured POM to begin developing a new [Spring MVC](https://spring.io) project.
+- Integration with [Thymeleaf](http://www.thymeleaf.org/) for the view templates.
 - Prepared for [Travis CI](https://travis-ci.org/), including configuration files and deployment scripts.
 Check the [Archetype documentation](http://docs.wandrell.com/maven/library-maven-archetype) to find out more.
 - Unit and integration tests suites ready to be run with [TestNG](http://testng.org/) just by using the Maven test and verify commands.
 - A Maven site, using the [Docs Maven Skin](https://github.com/Bernardo-MG/docs-maven-skin), to contain the documentation, the Javadocs and several reports.